felipe-stanham/Jira-API-Extractor/docs/database.md

 **Sorting**: Date → Author → Issue Key

-**Purpose**: Granular view of all time entries for detailed analysis
+**Aggregation**: Groups by (Date, Author, Issue Key) and sums hours

+**Purpose**: Aggregated view showing one row per issue/date/author with total hours for that combination

 #### 2. Summary by Author and Date Table